-Bowls of sauteed peppers and onions, pinto beans, lime wedges and cilantro on blue background with charred tortillas.
+Bowls of sauteed fajita veggies, pinto beans, lime wedges and cilantro on blue background with charred tortillas.

 If you also came of age in the 1980’s and 90’s, maybe you can relate: fajitas were (are!)
 THE BEST!